HernanMorel/TravelPy-Agency-Site/README.md

 # TravelPy Agency

-This is a mock travel site for a Paraguayan Travel Agency.
+This is a mock landing page for a Paraguayan Travel Agency.
 I built this using the Materialize CSS framework, and the Unsplash API for a selected rotation of pictures to be displayed in the image gallery.
 This was my first time using this framework and through some research, I found their documentation really helpful in the build-process of the site.
 This library comes off as a less-declarative alternative to the Bootstrap library and allows for much more customization, especially if it's paired with a CSS pre-processor like SASS/SCSS, both of which I ended up using.
 I was also able to implement the JS tools the framework provided for some auto-scroll features.

 ## Lessons Learned